-- 1. A policy addresses pre-hire background checks that include, at a minimum, criminal background, license verification, and previous employer. - 2.
+- 1. A policy addresses pre-hire background checks that include, at a minimum, criminal background, license verification, and previous employer and any government sanctions (such as Office of Inspector General, Office of Foreign Assets Control, and Systems for Award Management Process. - 2.
 A policy requires staff to self-report any investigation, arrests, or convictions. - 3.
 A policy addresses pre-hire (whether or not it is required) drug screening. - 4.
 A policy addresses criteria to require "for cause" drug screening. - 5.
 A policy addresses a procedure for employee terminations that ensures protection of program information, physical and electronic data, property and security.
-This may include securing the individual's badge/keys/other access devices, deactivating e-mail accounts/computer signons/remote access/codes, remaining with employee until leaving the premises, inspecting items employee takes with him or her, providing prompt notification of relevant departments/vendors/contractors, procuring property that belongs to the program that the employee may have off site, etc.

-01.06.03 Policy Manual (electronic or hard copy) is available and familiar to all personnel

-- 1. Policies are dated and signed by the appropriate manager(s). - 2.
-Operational policies are reviewed on a biennial -annual basis as verified by dated manager's signature on a cover sheet or on respective policies.
+This may include securing the individual's badge/keys/other access devices, deactivating e-mail accounts/computer signons/remote access/codes, remaining with employee until leaving the premises, inspecting items employee takes with him or her, providing prompt notification of relevant departments/vendors/contractors, procuring property that belongs to the program that the employee may have off site, etc. - 01.06.03 Policy Manual (electronic or hard copy) is available and familiar to all personnel - 1.
+Policies are dated and signed by the appropriate manager(s). - 2.
+Operational policies are reviewed on a biennial basis as verified by dated manager's signature on a cover sheet or on respective policies.